-Some might argue that there was no need to establish credibility here, since Donald Jr. is well known amongst Trump supporters.
+Some might argue that there was no need to establish credibility here since Donald Jr. is well known amongst Trump supporters.
 But what about those outside of this group?
-This was a national TV broadcast watched by millions, including vital swing voters who will determine the outcome of the election.
+This was a national TV broadcast watched by millions, including vital swing voters who would determine the outcome of the election.
 Did that element of the audience think “OK, I’m prepared to accept what you have to say?”
 My guess would be no.

-Perhaps in his 10-minute slot he felt there wasn’t time to build personal credibility.
+Perhaps in his 10-minute slot, he felt there wasn’t time to build personal credibility.
 It’s tempting to skip over this when we feel under time pressure.
 But put yourself in your audience’s position.
 If you don’t know who you are listening to or understand their intentions, how likely are you to trust what they have to say?